Panduza/panduza-doc/api/api_psu.md

 ### Amps

-Each value is represented in amps unit.
+Each value is represented in amperes.

 | Field name |                   Description                   |  Type   | Read-only |
 | :--------- | :---------------------------------------------: | :-----: | :-------: |